 Connect the external hard disk on another computer and check if it is getting detected.
 If not, your hard disk is damaged.
 As a final step, you may try the steps mentioned in Scenario 6.

-This might be because of errors in hard disk because of not shutting down computer properly, not disconnecting USB device properly and even changes in indexing files because of changes made by softwares or even malware.
+This might be because of errors in hard disk because of not shutting down the computer properly, not disconnecting USB device properly and even changes in indexing files because of changes made by software or even malware.

 - Run a check disk command as mentioned in 2nd and 3rd step in Scenario 2.
 Chkdsk command is capable of fixing these errors